``` ```

 Enterprise-Grade in Two Months

-Leveraging the combination of the NVIDIA software stack and the DGX Spark, I completed OrthoRAG V41 in two months—not a prototype, but a production-grade retrieval system with instruction-tuned embeddings, multi-scale chunking, hybrid search, and neural reranking.
+Leveraging the combination of the NVIDIA software stack and the DGX Spark, I completed OrthoRAG V41 in two months, a production-grade, single-user retrieval system with instruction-tuned embeddings, multi-scale chunking, hybrid search, and neural reranking.
 Just “me, myself, and AI.”
-The same teaching instincts that guide a resident through a complex case now inform the design of an adaptive tutoring agent.
+The same teaching instincts that guide a resident through a complex case now inform the design of the tutoring system.

 02 — Overview